top of page

 STUDENT WEEK

-NISTS organizes National Transfer Student Week to celebrate transfer students and the professionals who support them on their journeys.
+National Transfer Student Week celebrates transfer students and the professionals who support them on their educational journeys.

 #TransferStudentWeek

-If you'll plan the programs, we'll provide the artwork to help you advertise!
-Click the link below to download this year's free marketing kit.
+If you'll do the planning, we'll provide the artwork to help you advertise!

 Image by Pattern